 After exploring federal and state government incentives for solar energy, it’s time to go local.

-Towns, cities, and counties across the US are rewarding residents for offsetting greenhouse gas emissions with local clean electricity generation.
+Towns, cities, and counties across the US incentivize residents for offsetting greenhouse gas emissions with clean electricity generation.
 Often, this will come in the form of a one-time rebate at a value based on the size of the solar panel system.

 To find the solar energy policies, incentives, and rebates available in your area, we recommend using the Database of State Incentives for Renewables & Efficiency (DSIRE) from the North Carolina State University Clean Energy Technology Center.
-(Confirm these policies are active and apply to you before moving ahead with your project.)
-Or, you can choose to visit your local resources directly, including city and state government websites.
+Or, you can visit your local resources directly, including city and state government websites.

 Determine if You or Your Solar Energy System Qualifies

-So, as you can see, solar energy incentives are often geographically specific; where you live will largely determine your fate.
-Knowing this, the next time you read something promising unbeatable incentives, verify that they are both legitimate and available for your specific property.
+Solar incentives are often geographically specific.
+Knowing this, the next time you read something promising unbeatable incentives, verify they are legitimate and available for your exact property.

-Beyond location, location, and location, a few other personal circumstances could impact your qualification for government-sponsored solar incentives.
+A few other factors could impact your qualification for government-sponsored solar incentives.

-• Equipment: Residential solar incentives are usually for permanent installations that power your home.
-Whereas single-use solar devices can electrify exterior lights or charge your phone on the go, these small-scale products will rarely qualify for substantial government incentives.
+- Equipment: Residential solar incentives are usually for permanent installations that power your home.
+Single-use solar devices can electrify exterior lights or charge your phone on the go, but these small-scale products will rarely qualify for substantial government incentives.

-• Purchasing decisions: You may not qualify directly for specific governmental solar incentives (like the federal tax credit) if you do not own your energy system.
-With that said, if you decide to lease solar panels or opt for a power purchase agreement (PPA), your provider may be able to reduce your total contract expenses by passing along savings from commercial solar incentives.
-Palmetto’s LightReach Energy Plan lets you get rooftop solar panels without the upfront cost.
-LightReach Plans deliver savings in their first year.
+- Purchasing decisions: You may not qualify for certain incentives (like the federal tax credit) if you do not own your energy system.
+With that said, if you decide to lease solar panels or opt for a power purchase agreement (PPA), your provider may reduce your total contract expenses by passing along savings from commercial solar incentives.
+Palmetto’s LightReach Energy Plan lets you get home solar panels without the upfront cost.

 The Financial Impact of Government Incentives for Home Solar